Have you ever put mozzarella cheese on a pizza and taken it out of the oven only to find out it didn’t melt?

 When mozzarella cheese melts, it becomes very sticky.
 So, whether you are melting it on the stovetop using a double boiler or in the microwave, make sure you use your non-stick kitchen tools and dishware.

-Use rubber or silicone spatulas to mix melted mozzarella cheese.
+Use rubber or silicone spatulas (these ones from Amazon are great) to mix melted mozzarella cheese.
 These are non-stick and easy to clean when you are done cooking.

 Tip #2: Start with Smaller Pieces